12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The flipped bob

-The flipped bob, a favorite among The Hair Bros and stylists at Hershesons in London, has a retro quality to it, and complements wavy and curly hair especially.
+The flipped bob, a favourite among The Hair Bros and stylists at Hershesons in London, has a retro quality to it, and complements wavy and curly hair especially.
 It consists of chunky ends and a handful of subtle layers throughout the top section of the hair.
-Take a page out of hairstylist Aina Avao’s book.
+Take a leaf out of hairstylist Aina Avao’s book.

 The “jellyfish” bob